cosmos/cosmos-sdk/CONTRIBUTING.md

   - merge the release branch to `master` to incorporate the `CHANGELOG.md` updates
   - delete the `RC` branches

-### Hotfix Procedure:
+### Point Release Procedure

+At the moment, only a single major release will be supported, so all point releases will be based off of that release.

-  - start on `master`
+  - start on `vX.XX.X`
-  - checkout a new branch named hotfix-vX.X.X
+  - checkout a new branch `pre-rc/vX.X.X`
-  - make the required changes
+  - cherry pick the desired changes from `master`
-    - these changes should be small and an absolute necessity
+    - these changes should be small and NON-BREAKING (both API and state machine)
-    - add a note to CHANGELOG.md
+   - add entries to CHANGELOG.md
-  - bump versions
-  - push to hotfix-vX.X.X to run the extended integration tests on the CI
-  - merge hotfix-vX.X.X to `master` and cherry pick the commit to any release branches this applies to
+  - checkout a new branch `rc/vX.X.X`
+  - run tests and simulations (noted in [Release Procedure](#release-procedure))
+  - after tests and simulation have successfully completed, create the release branch `release/vX.XX.X` from the `RC` branch
-  - delete the hotfix-vX.X.X branch
+  - delete the `pre-rc/vX.X.X` and `RC` branches
+  - tag and release `release/vX.XX.X`